 Thermal imaging does not show leaks.
 A cold spot may indicate the presence of a leak, but this can be deceiving and needs to be professionally evaluated.
-The Engineer looks at all available information to draw a conclusion.
+The Professional Engineer looks at all available information to draw a conclusion.

 The picture on the top right shows a window that is shaded from sunlight on a warm day.
 The yellow section in the upper right portion of the window is the glass.